thinkshout/thinkshout/_case_studies/tolerance.md

   - section-title:
     section-description: |
-      With a new design and a multitude of options for displaying content types, [Vicki Brown](https://thinkshout.com/team/vicki/) created a detailed a style guide that specified the desired interactions that would take place on the pages of Tolerance.org; and this truly set the team up for success in the next phase, implementation.
+      With a new design and a multitude of options for displaying content types, we created a detailed a style guide that specified the desired interactions that would take place on the pages of Tolerance.org.
+This truly set the team up for success in the next phase, implementation.

   - section-title: "The Learning Plan Builder"
     section-description: |